- Current Junior and Senior UC Berkeley students

 In small groups, you will learn how: to engage with medical professionals to identify “capability gaps” central to enhancing the quality of care offered by our medical system; to formulate gaps you identify into actionable ‘unmet needs’ that are addressable by engineers and designers; understand use of the needs-finding process in translation of solutions from ideas to products by engaging with industry leaders.

-- Immerse in clinical & industry environments (bulk of program)
+- Immerse in clinical & industry environments

 - Perform rigorous needs-statement formulation and analysis